Tag: Nicholas Soames

 The below Parliamentary question was asked by Nicholas Soames on 2016-03-21.

-To ask the Secretary of State for Defence, whether he has made an assessment of gaps in maritime capability.
+To ask the Secretary of State for Defence, what assessment he has made of whether there are circumstances under which the Government would consider deploying armed forces in the South China Sea.

 Penny Mordaunt